 One alternative that might be worth considering is refinancing your student loan(s).

 When you refinance student loans, your new lender pays off your old loan (or loans) in full, replacing it with a new one.
 If the principal borrower can qualify for a new loan on their own, the new lender can pay off the cosigned loan, leaving the cosigner free of the debt.

 If you do decide to go this route, it’s worth spending a little bit of time shopping around for a lender that can help you manage your student loan debt better.
-For example, you could look for a lender that offers you lower interest rates, since this can save you money in the long run.
+For example, you could look for a lender that offers you lower interest rates, since this could cut your interest costs over the life of the loan.